RohitRanga12/predict_customer_churn/README.md

 - Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

 ## Project Description
-- This is a project to implement best coding practices.
+- This is a project to implement testing, logging and best coding practices.
 - Goal: Identify credit card customers that are most likely to churn, by implementing the engineering and software best practices

 ## Files and data description